SparseOpt/sparseopt.github.io/_pages/SQCQP.md

 ```

 <div style="text-align:justify;">
 Below is a demonstration of the solver applied to a sparse portfolio selection problem.
-The parameters in $\texttt{pars}$ are optional; however, specifying certain ones can enhance the solver's performance and solution quality.
 </div>

 <p style="line-height: 1;"></p>